microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.md

 * __Type__ must be _Microsoft.MixedReality.Toolkit.Input > InputSimulationService_.
 * __Platform(s)__ by default includes all _Editor_ platforms, since the service uses keyboard and mouse input.

-## Input Simulation Tools Window
+## Input simulation tools window

-Enable the input simulation tools window from the  _"Mixed Reality Toolkit > Utilities > Input Simulation"_ menu.
+Enable the input simulation tools window from the  _Mixed Reality Toolkit > Utilities > Input Simulation_ menu.
 This window provides access to the state of input simulation during play mode.

 ## Viewport Butttons

 A prefab for in-editor buttons to control basic hand placement can be specified in the input simulation profile under __Indicators Prefab__.
-This is an optional utility, the same features can be accessed in the [Input Simulation tools window](#input-simulation-tools-window).
+This is an optional utility, the same features can be accessed in the [input simulation tools window](#input-simulation-tools-window).

 Hand icons show the state of the simulated hands:
 * ![Untracked hand icon](../../Documentation/Images/InputSimulation/MRTK_InputSimulation_HandIndicator_Untracked.png "Untracked hand icon") The hand is not tracking.
 Click to enable the hand.